chillenberger/npm-package-test-typescript/README.md

 ## Connect to AWS CodeArtifact repository
-ensure you are logged into correct aws sso profile by running `aws sso login --profile \<desired environment\>`. connect the npm registry with `npm run co:login` verify you are connected to the repository with `npm -d ping` you should see
+First ensure you are logged into the correct aws sso profile by running `aws sso login --profile <desired environment>`.

+Then connect to the npm registry with `npm run co:login`.

-    - npm notice PING https://YOUR DOMAIN - ACCOUNT NUMBER.d.codeartifact.
-YOUR REGION .amazonaws.com/npm/YOUR REPOSITORY /
+You should verify you are connected to the desired registry by running the command `npm -d ping`. you should see `npm notice PING https://YOUR DOMAIN - ACCOUNT NUMBER.d.codeartifact.
+YOUR REGION .amazonaws.com/npm/YOUR REPOSITORY /`

 To change back to the default npm registry use `npm config set registry https://registry.npmjs.com/`

 REF: [AWS](https://docs.aws.amazon.com/codeartifact/latest/ug/npm-auth.html)

 ## Build Dist File
-The dist file holds the files users consume.
-To update the dist folder with your changes use npm build.
+The dist file the project build output.
+To perform a new build run the command `npm build`.
 This will clean the dist folder and rebuild the library.

 ## Publishing
 As of now to publish you must increment the version in package.json then use npm publish.
-This will publish the contents of the dist folder with package.json and readme.md.
+This will publish the contents of the dist folder, package.json, and readme.md.

-##Development
+## Development
 Since this is a component library, and not a deployable webapp, we cannot use react start to see our work as we develope.
 Instead we use [Sorybook ](https://storybook.js.org/) to view or components.

-To use this, in your folder, create a `<YOUR COMPONENT>.story.tsx` file.
+To view the component you are working on, in your folder, create a `<YOUR COMPONENT>.story.tsx` file.
 Use another story as a template to create your story.
-Once completed run the command npm run storybook.
+Once completed run the command `npm run storybook`.
 Your component will be visible at the localhost:6006.